eerwitt/home-value-deep-learning/README.md

 ![General Architecture](./docs/images/general-layout.png?raw=true "General Architecture")

+### General Operations

+Manage the system or systems which are doing the model training.

 * Check list of prices for EC2 Spot instances g2.2xlarge.
 * Start a spot instance in a certain region for _x_ hours or days.
 * Use Ansible to connect to system and be able to transfer files.